Understanding Extremes: CCC Workshop Discusses Climate Risks and Future Preparedness

 29 September, 2025

-The Climate Change Center (CCC) successfully hosted its scientific workshop “Extreme Weather and Climate in the Arabian Peninsula and Their Future” on September 29, bringing together 120 climate scientists, researchers, and stakeholders at the Jeddah Marriott Hotel.
+The Climate Change Center (CCC) at KAUST successfully hosted its scientific workshop “Extreme Weather and Climate in the Arabian Peninsula and Their Future” on September 29, bringing together 120 climate scientists, researchers, and stakeholders at the Jeddah Marriott Hotel.

-The one-day workshop brought together experts from KAUST, the National Center for Meteorology (NCM), NEOM, and King Abdulaziz University to address the rising frequency, severity, and complexity of extreme weather events across the Arabian Peninsula.
+The one-day workshop gathered experts from KAUST, the National Center for Meteorology (NCM), NEOM, and King Abdulaziz University to address the rising frequency, severity, and complexity of extreme weather events across the Arabian Peninsula.
+The event emphasized the region’s position at the frontline of climate change and underscored the importance of strengthening collaboration between science and policy to enhance regional resilience against extreme weather events.

 The workshop concluded with a science-policy dialogue aimed at integrating scientific insights on extreme weather into national policy frameworks, directly supporting Saudi Vision 2030 and the Saudi Green Initiative.
 Key outcomes included a strengthened understanding of regional extreme events, identification of critical knowledge gaps, and practical recommendations to enhance preparedness and adaptation strategies across the Kingdom.